jschementi/iron-websites/README.rst

 the main repository, or else you risk someone else deploying changes which overwrite yours.
 Here's the simple steps:

-1. Push your changes back into your own fork.
+1. `Push your changes back into your own fork <http://help.github.com/forking/#pushing_your_changes>`_.
-2. Send a "pull-request", which effectively starts a code-review.
+2. Send a `pull-request <http://github.com/guides/pull-requests>`_, which effectively starts a code-review.
-3. When jschementi signs off on the changes, they'll be pulled into the main repository, and then you're ready to deploy.
+3. When `jschementi <http://github.com/jschementi>`_ signs off on the changes, they'll be pulled into the main repository, and then you're ready to deploy.

 Deploying
 ---------

 Currently deploying is only a manual process, so the completion of the code review will also include pushing the site live.
-Please let jschementi know if the changes are urgent.
+Please let `jschementi <http://github.com/jschementi>`_ know if the changes are urgent.

 ..
   Pass the ``-production`` flag to actually push the site online.
-This requires the correct FTP password to be in the passwd file; jschementi will give you this password when your code-review is okayed.
+This requires the correct FTP password to be in the passwd file; `jschementi <http://github.com/jschementi>`_ will give you this password when your code-review is okayed.

-Please ask jschementi if you have any additional questions.
+Please ask `jschementi <http://github.com/jschementi>`_ if you have any additional questions.